Moran people

-The Moran are an ethnic group found in the northeast Indian state of Assam and Arunachal Pradesh.
-They are mainly concentrated in the districts of Upper Assam and adjoining districts of Arunachal Pradesh.
-They are of Tibeto-Burman origin and belong to the Bodo Kachari family.
-They speak Assamese language, though they used to speak Moran language which was alive till the early 20th century that was closely related to the Dimasa language.They once shared the same allied customs with other Bodo-Kachari groups but after their conversion to Vaishnavism, the customs began to diminish but still those customs can be seen intermixed with Vaishnavism.
-They were among the first peoples who were initiated into Ekasarana dharma by Aniruddhadev in the 17th century.
+The Moran are an ethnic group found in the northeast Indian states of Assam and Arunachal Pradesh.
+They are of Tibeto-Burman origin and belong to the Kachari family.
+They speak Assamese language, though they used to speak Moran language which was alive until the early 20th century and was closely related to the Dimasa language.
+They once shared the same allied customs with other Kachari groups, but after their conversion to Vaishnavism, the customs began to diminish, but still, those customs can be seen intermixed with Vaishnavism.

+The Morans were initiated under the fold of Ekasarana Dharma in the tenure of Mayamara abbot Chaturbhujdeva.

+Distribution

+They are mainly concentrated in the districts of Upper Assam (Tinsukia, Dibrugarh, Jorhat, Sivasagar, Dhemaji and Lakhimpur) and adjoining districts of Arunachal Pradesh (Lohit, Namsai, Changlang district).

 History

 The Moran community is one of the aboriginal tribes of Assam.
-In the 13th century they lived in the south eastern corner of the Brahmaputra valley occupying territories between the Disang and Dihing rivers.
+In the 13th century, they lived in the south eastern corner of the Brahmaputra valley occupying territories between the Disang and Dihing rivers.
 The Morans have a long history in the north–eastern part of India.
 They had their own independent chiefdom before the advent of the Ahoms.
 The origin of the word Moran is still remains obscure.
 According to the British reports the Morans are a distinct tribe inhabiting the jungle, which is, a division of upper Assam.